The-Mastermind-of-this-gen/Multithreaded-File-Compression-Decompression-Tool/README.md

 # Build (requires g++ with C++17 and pthread support)
 g++ -std=c++17 -pthread -O2 main.cpp -o compressor
 ```

+> ⚠️ **Note:** Windows native build is not yet tested.
+Recommended to use WSL or Linux.

 ##📖 Usage

 ```bash